carolinahm-tech/recuperacion-fauna-bizkaia/README_EN.md

 - Fixing character encoding issues using Python.
 - Standardizing and merging datasets from 2022 to 2025.
 - Reviewing columns, categories and inconsistent values.
-- Preparing the final dataset for SQL analysis and Power BI visualization.
+- Preparing the final dataset for analysis and Power BI visualization.
 - Validating information by comparing variables across different years.

 As part of the validation process, several observations were discussed with the Open Data Bizkaia team to ensure the reliability of the information used throughout the project.